jamiekwan/jamiekwan.github.io/mdm.md

     exec_summary: "An installation built around 'critical play,' blending analog + digital sketching and playful prompts to help artists and stakeholders engage future city questions."
     high_level_impact: "Converted serendipitous play into a structured pathway for creative dialogue."

+insights_subheader:
+  - "Key learnings out of these explorations"

 insights:
-  - subheader: "Key learnings out of these explorations"

   - insight-title: "The space itself is part of the experience."
     exec_summary: "Physical environments carry meaning — scent, touch, sound, and spatial layout aren’t add-ons to a screen.
 They’re the primary way people discover and connect with content.
 When you design the room as part of the interface, digital layers feel natural instead of bolted on."
     outcome: